-Source: 2018 FIA database provided by U.S. Forest Service Northern Research Station.
-Net growth is the result subtracting mortality and non-harvest removals from gross growth, it is estimated from volume change on FIA measured plots.
+Source: 2019 FIA database provided by U.S. Forest Service Northern Research Station.
+Net growth, is the result subtracting mortality and non-harvest removals from gross growth, it is estimated from volume change on FIA measured plots.
 It is turned into a percent by dividing by current inventory and multiplying by 100 to compare between ownerships.

 Tables 5-4 through 5-6 show AVERAGE percent species compositions by merchantable volume (5 inch dbh and greater to a 4 inch top diameter) by percent of basal area per acre that is black spruce and white spruce ON FIA PLOTS.
 These tables show that these forest types can differ significantly and provide some idea of other species that can be harvested within these forest types.
 This is FIA Black Spruce, White Spruce-Natural, and White Spruce-Planted Forest Types.
 Acres Statewide provides some idea of the relative nature of different percent species compositions within a particular forest type.
-For Black Spruce forest type FIA plots 35 years and older were used.
-For White Spruce FIA plots 20 years and older were used.